fei-chang/Gaze-Pattern-Recognition-in-Dyadic-Communication/README.md

 ## Intuition

-**Following Gaze and Recognizing Patterns in Interpersonal Communication**
+**Gaze Pattern Recognition in Dyadic Communication**

 Analyzing gaze behaviors is crucial to interpret the nature of communication.
-But current studies of gaze patterns just focus on detecting a single specific pattern such as finding the Looking-At-Each Other pattern or shared attention pattern.
-It would be nice if we can have a framework to find all these patterns at once.
-Also, current studies on finding gaze patterns do not make use of the development in gaze estimation and gaze follow.
-One intuitive thought is that if the model can correctly predicts the spatial coordinates of a gaze point, it won't take much effort to learn and classify gaze patterns.

-Thus, in this work, we propose a novel framework that tackles the task of gaze pattern recognition.
-We propose a new dataset containing videos of interpersonal interaction scenes with gaze pattern annotations including both people looking at each other and share attention.

-## Proposed Contribution

-1. We propose a new taxonomy of static gaze patterns.
-It comprehensively describes the possible stationary gaze status of an individual in interpersonal communications.
-Under this taxonomy, we derive the task of classifying static gaze patterns in third-person view images.
-2. We build a dataset by annotating 370 videos of diverse social interactions with the proposed static gaze patterns.
-3.
+Current studies on gaze have focused primarily on the detection of a single pattern, such as the Looking-At-Each-Other pattern or the shared attention pattern.
+In this work, we re-define five static gaze patterns that cover all the status during a dyadic communication and propose an end-to-end network to recognize these mutual exclusive gaze patterns given a static image.
+We annotate a benchmark, namely GP-Static, for the gaze pattern recognition task, on which our model experimentally outperforms other alternate solutions.
+On other two single gaze pattern tasks, our model also achieves the state-of-art performance.
+Gaze pattern analysis on preschool children demonstrates that the statistic of the proposed classification of the static gaze patterns conforms with the findings in psychology.

 # Method
 ![figure](method.png)